vercel/ai/examples/hono/README.md

 # Hono + AI SDK Example

-You can use the AI SDK in an [Hono](https://hono.dev/) server to generate and stream text and objects to the client.
+You can use the AI SDK in an [Hono](https://hono.dev/) server to generate and stream text and objects.

 ## Usage